chb/keycloak-auth-bch/README.md

 ## Description

-Simple OAuth2 authentication to manage KeyCloak tokens.
-It includes four APIs: login and user
+Simple OAuth2 authentication to manage Keycloak tokens (it needs a Keycloak url, realm and client_id to work) to allow login based on user and password.
+It exposes an API with these operations:

+- [POST] login
+- [GET] user

 ## Technology

+- Java 8
 - Maven for Java dependency management
 - Spring Boot
-- keycloak client
+- keycloak server
 - Lombok for the models

 ## Functionalities

 - Login, get a token given user name and password
-- User, get the user given the token
+- User, get the username given the token

 ## How to deploy

-Compile with
+Compile and package the project with

 ```
-mvn clean install
+mvn clean package
 ```

-And execute
+and execute

 ```
 java -jar target/auth.jar